AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/create-your-first-ff-application.md

 hideBreadcrumbNav: true
 ---

-# How to create personalized marketing assets with Firefly Generate Images API
+# Firefly Generate Images API Tutorial

 Learn to use the advanced capabilities offered by Firefly's Generate Images API

-In this tutorial you will learn how to use Firefly's Generate Images API's advanced capabilities.
+Read this tutorial to learn step-by-step how to use the powerful features of Firefly's Generate Images API.
 If you'd rather jump straight to the full implementation, find it at the bottom of this page.
-Otherwise, we'll walk through and explain each capability step-by-step.

 <InlineAlert variant="info" slots="text" />

 If you don't already have a Firefly "client ID" and "access token", learn how to retrieve them in the [Authentication Guide](../authentication/index.md) before reading further. **Securely store these credentials and never expose them in client-side or public code.**

-### 1. Export your client ID and access token
+### Export your client ID and access token

 Open a secure terminal and `export` your "client ID" and "access token" as environment variables: